prafulwanjari/Library-Management-System/README.md

-add .env file in config folder in the server folder
+Add .env file in config folder in the server folder

 PORT=